Hadiasemi/Hadiasemi/README.md

 </p>
 <h2> About Me</h1>
 <p align="" height='130px'>
-I am a third year computer science student at California Polytechnic University, San Luis Obispo.
+I am a cybersecurity enthusiast with regard to application security.
+I am currently pursuing my master’s degree in computer science at California Polytechnic University, San Luis Obispo.

-I continually pursue the latest information in my field so I can be on the cutting edge of high tech.
-I am a member of White Hat Security, an information protection agency, and hold membership to the Artificial Intelligence Club at Cal Poly.
-My scope of interest is combining cyber security with artificial intelligence.
-One of the most important skills that I use to automate my work is bash scripting.
+In addition, I am part of the WhiteHat cyber security club.
+I am proficient in C, Java, Python, and Golang, and I just built and managed two servers from the ground up, from security to setting up websites, users, Linux environment, etc. I am proficient in the Linux command line and use vim as my developing environment.
+Moreover, I write scripts to automate my ethical penetration testing during my free time.
+Every day, I try to update my knowledge to be at or above industry standards.

 Please feel free to contact me with any questions or growth opportunities!
 </p>